SamarthBhatia/Trace2Pass/tests/integration/README.md

 ### Port Conflicts

-Tests start collector servers on ports 5555-5556.
+Tests start collector servers on ports 58001-58002 (high ephemeral ports to avoid conflicts).
 If these ports are in use, tests will fail.
-Change ports in test files if needed.
+Change ports in test fixture definitions if needed.

 ## Debugging Failed Tests